oVirt/ovirt-site/source/feature/engine-cleanup.html.md

                              yum install engine
                              engine-setup (it should know how to reuse this DB and upgrade if necessary)

+Note 1: The above includes Reports and DHW

-Note 1: This utility is not intended to leave the hosts clean for other application to reuse - only to be reused by a freoVirt Manager
+Note 2.
+This utility is not intended to leave the machine clean for other application to reuse - only to be reused by a oVirt Manager

-Note 2: Preserve DB is not intended to relocate db from local to remote and vice verse - Need to provide a procedure to do that.
+Note 3: Preserve DB is not intended to relocate db from local to remote and vice verse - Need to provide a procedure to do that.

-Note 3: It will not remove any export, including the one it created during last installation.
-If we wish for engine-setup to reuse this is enhancement to for engine-setup.
+Note 4: It will not remove any local NFS export, including the one it created during last installation.
+If we wish for engine-setup to reuse, this is enhancement to for engine-setup.

 ### Benefit to oVirt